courros/hnco/README.md

   it.
 - `--additive-gaussian-noise`: Add Gaussian noise to function evaluations.
-- `--num-theads`: number of threads.
+- `--num-threads`: number of threads.

 With the following command: